JeffersonLab/jaws-alarm-processor/README.md

 **See**: More [Usage Examples](https://github.com/JeffersonLab/jaws/wiki/Usage-Examples)

 ## Install
+This application requires a Java 11+ JVM and standard library to run.

-Download from [Releases](https://github.com/JeffersonLab/jaws-effective-processor/releases) or build yourself.
+Download from [Releases](https://github.com/JeffersonLab/jaws-effective-processor/releases) or [build](https://github.com/JeffersonLab/jaws-effective-processor#build) yourself.

-The Kafka Streams app is a regular Java application, and start scripts are created and dependencies collected by the Gradle distribution targets:
+Start scripts are created and dependencies collected by the Gradle distribution target:
 ```
 gradlew assembleDist
 ```